apache/paimon/docs/content/concepts/file-operations.md

 {{< img src="/img/cdc-ingestion-commit.png">}}

 During checkpoint, `Committer Operator` will create a new snapshot and associate it with manifest lists so that the snapshot
-contains information about all data files in the table. `Committer Operator` will check against snapshot expiration and perform physical deletion of marked data files.
+contains information about all data files in the table.

 {{< img src="/img/cdc-ingestion-compact.png">}}